voschezang/coding-handbook/product-management.md

 Typically non-prioritized and not discussed openly.

 **Zombie product**
-A product that is kept alive for political or personal reasons.
+A product that is kept alive for political or personal reasons rather than market demand.